Wessel/void/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code changes have been tested and there aren't any typos in it

 **Semantic versioning classification:**
-- [ ] This PR changes void core codebase (methods or parameters added)
+- [ ] This PR changes Void core codebase (methods or parameters added)
   - [ ] This PR includes breaking changes (methods removed or renamed, parameters moved or removed)
 - [ ] This PR **only** includes non-code changes, like changes to documentation, README, etc.